-[Source: PLoS One, full page: (LINK).
+[Source: US National Library of Medicine, full page: (LINK).
 Abstract, edited.]

-Keywords: HTLV-I/II; Seroprevalence; Blood safety; Colombia.
+Keywords: Zika Virus; Serology; Seroprevalence; Blood safety; Brazil.